drlorente97/ntfs-automount/README.md

 Automount NTFS drives on boot by using an udev rule

-## Build
+## Install

-This source is intended to be packaged
+This source is intended to be packaged and not manualy installed, but it works :)

 ```
 make install